pSub/phare-nix/README.md

 services.nginx.virtualHosts."example.org" = {
     # This option will generate a http-monitor for the virtual host.
 Depending on whether
-    # forceSSL is enabled for the virtual host the url for the monitor uses https.
+    # forceSSL or addSSL is enabled for the virtual host the url for the monitor uses https.
     enablePhare = true;

     # You can overwrite each attribute of the monitor configuration.